Back to Home

 • Reassign self-paying guests to different seats

-• Transfer self-pay tickets to other people
+• Reassign self-pay tickets to other people

 Only the guest themselves or an event administrator can make these changes.